ehnik/url-shortener/README.md

 To run:

-1) Install dependencies via NPM and run $ node server.js
+1) Install dependencies via NPM and run $ node server.js on your command line.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).